Some Simple Advice for Tweens and Teens

 2. Chin up, shoulders back, and smile

 The way you carry yourself can really have an impact on how you feel.
 Smile when you don’t feel like smiling.
 I’m not suggesting ignoring or suppressing your feelings.
 I’m just suggesting that smiling gets more of a positive reaction out of others when you might be feeling crummy and need it most.
 So if you’re having a bad day or just feeling sad, instead of walking with your head down, try lifting your chin up, and smiling at others.
 A simple smile back from a friend may make you feel better, and be just the shift you need to have a better day.
+Also, studies show that even a forced smile can trigger the release in the brain of serotonin, which increases relaxation, and dopamine, which boosts mood!

 3. Maintain a sense of humor